carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 ## Crop raster data with a geometry buffer

 It is not always the case that the AoI comes in the format of a polygon.
 Sometimes one would like to perform analysis around a (set of) point(s), or polyline(s).
-Using our AoI as an example, apart from the crop fields, one may want to also analyze raster data around the groundwater monitoring wells in the area.
-The location of the wells comes as point vector data in `data/groundwater_monitoring_well`.
+For example, in our AoI, there are also some groundwater monitoring wells coming as point vector data.
+One may also want to perform analysis around these wells.
+The location of the wells is stored in `data/groundwater_monitoring_well`.

 ~~~
 # Load wells